Quinoa pronounces as (KEEN-wah) is one of the world’s most nutritious foods around.

 - Scatter berries, apple or pear, and nuts (optional) evenly on top of quinoa.

 - Pour egg and milk mixture over top of fruit and quinoa.
-Lightly stir to partially submerge fruit.
+Lightly stir to partially submerge the fruit.
 (Milk mixture will cook quinoa to create a very soft texture on the inside while creating a lightly crunchy crust on the outside.)

 - Bake 1 hour or until it’s mostly set with only a small amount of liquid left.
 Serve warm, and refrigerate leftovers.